vle-forge/packages/vle.extension.decision/doc/decision.md

 parameter name to use is **resources**.
 Requirement are explicited by categories.

-Three operators are available:
+Four operators are available:
+* "&" enables to specify a resource that belongs to multiple categories
 * "." enables to specify a quantity of a category of resource wanted
 * "+" enables to specify a conjonction of a categories needed
 * "|" enables to specify alternatives

-The priority of "." is greater than the priority of "+" that is greater tha the priority of "|".
+The priority order is: "&" >  "." > "+" >  "|"

 Example of setting, inside a plan file:
 ```